SummerSlam (2009)

-The 2009 SummerSlam was the 22nd annual SummerSlam professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on August 23, 2009, at Staples Center in Los Angeles, California and was the first of six consecutive SummerSlam events to take place at the arena.
-It was the last SummerSlam to include the ECW brand.
+The 2009 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 22nd annual SummerSlam and took place on August 23, 2009, at Staples Center in Los Angeles, California, marking the first of six consecutive SummerSlam events to take place at the arena.
+The event featured wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions, in turn marking the last SummerSlam to include the ECW brand.

 Eight matches were contested on the event's card.
-The main events of the evening included CM Punk defeating Jeff Hardy in a Tables, Ladders, and Chairs match to win the World Heavyweight Championship for a third time, Randy Orton retaining the WWE Championship against John Cena after the match was restarted multiple times, Christian retaining the ECW Championship against William Regal, and D-Generation X's Triple H and Shawn Michaels defeating The Legacy's Cody Rhodes and Ted DiBiase Jr..
-Also on the show, WWE Intercontinental Champion Rey Mysterio Jr. defeated Dolph Ziggler and Chris Jericho and The Big Show defended the Unified WWE Tag Team Championship against Cryme Tyme.
+The main events of the evening included CM Punk defeating Jeff Hardy in a Tables, Ladders, and Chairs match to win the World Heavyweight Championship for a third time, Randy Orton retaining the WWE Championship against John Cena after the match was restarted multiple times, Christian retaining the ECW Championship against William Regal, and D-Generation X's Triple H and Shawn Michaels defeating The Legacy's Cody Rhodes and Ted DiBiase.
+Also on the show, WWE Intercontinental Champion Rey Mysterio defeated Dolph Ziggler and Chris Jericho and The Big Show defended the Unified WWE Tag Team Championship against Cryme Tyme.
 The event received 369,000 buys, down from the SummerSlam 2008 figure of 477,000 buys.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by World Wrestling Entertainment (WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual pay-per-view (PPV) produced every August by World Wrestling Entertainment (WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
 The 2009 event was the 22nd event in the SummerSlam chronology and was scheduled to be held on August 23, 2009, at Staples Center in Los Angeles, California.
 It featured wrestlers from the Raw, SmackDown, and ECW brands.

 Tickets for SummerSlam went on sale starting February 13, 2009.
 The first teaser trailer for the event was shown at WWE's Extreme Rules event.
 The trailer included the event's official theme song, "You Gotta Move" by Aerosmith.
 As part of the promotion for the event, WWE held SummerSlam Axxess, a fan convention similar to WrestleMania's fan convention, WrestleMania Axxess, at Nokia Plaza in L.A.
 Live from August 22 to August 23.
 According to video game publisher THQ, further details of the latest installment of their WWE SmackDown series, WWE SmackDown vs. Raw 2010, would also be revealed at the event.